Dieffenbachia seguine 'Tropic Snow'

 A loss of variegations is caused by too little light.
 Although Dumb Canes are an excellent choice for shady locations, it'll come at the cost of their variegations.
 Move the plant into a brighter area with minimal direct sunlight to allow the variegations to appear on the new growth.
 If you aren't entirely displeased about the loss, simply skip this step.
 Alternatively, extreme variegations that hinder the plant from developing chlorophyll (green pigmentation) is typically caused by too much sunlight.

 Pests could arise at any time, with infestations starting from the original nursery or via contamination in your home.
-With Dumb Canes, Spider Mite and Mealybugs tend to be the usual inhabitants, with the first being minute and almost transparent, roaming the leaves in search of chlorophyll and a site to hide its eggs.
+With Dumb Canes, Spider Mites and Mealybugs tend to be the usual inhabitants, with the first being minute and almost transparent, roaming the leaves in search of chlorophyll and a site to hide its eggs.
 The latter, however, will stand out much more, with white cottony webs developing across the foliage and stems.
 Thoroughly check the plant's cubbyholes before giving it the all-clear, or click on the appropriate links to learn more about eradicating these issues.

 Always use lukewarm water, and if you choose to use tap water, allow it to stand for at least 24hrs before application.
 Dumb Canes tend to be quite sensitive to temperature change, so pouring cold tap water immediately into the pot will not only add fluoride into the soil, but it could even lead to yellowed leaves over time.